 You'll want to fully understand the company's business and its products or services before investing.
-Before buying any stock, check out the company's financial statements by using the SEC's EDGAR database (www.sec.gov/edgar.shtml), or contact your state securities regulator.
+Before buying any stock, check out the company's financial statements by using the SEC's EDGAR database at www.sec.gov/edgar/searchedgar/webusers.htm, or contact your state securities regulator.
 Remember that unsolicited emails, message board postings, and company news releases should never be used as the sole basis for your investment decisions.

-Know the investment professional.
+Know the salesperson.

 Spend some time checking out the person touting the investment before you invest-even if you already know the person socially.
-Always find out whether the person who contacts you is licensed to sell securities in your state and whether he or she or their firms have had any trouble with regulators or other investors.
-You can check out the disciplinary history of an investment professional quickly-and for free-at Investor.gov.
+Always find out whether the securities salespeople who contact you are licensed to sell securities in your state and whether they or their firms have had any troubles with regulators or other investors.
+You can check out the disciplinary history of brokers and advisers quickly-and for free-using the online databases of the SEC and the Financial Industry Regulatory Authority (FINRA).
+Your state securities regulator may have additional information.